Leucochloridium: The Zombie Snail Worm

 snaily business as you always would, but this time, you're completely exposed, both

-to the sun and to the eyes of hungry birds.
+to the light and to the eyes of hungry birds.
 Your foul tasting slime has taught most

 avians that snails are an unappetizing meal, but unfortunately for you, you no longer

-Those droppings you ate were swarming with the eggs of the parasitic flatworm,
+Those droppings you ate were swarming with the eggs of a parasitic flatworm in the genus Leucochloridium.
+Invading your simple little gastropod brain, the parasites have

-completely rewired your behavior, and with their colorful, pulsing "brood sacs"
+impaired your normal behavior, and with their colorful, pulsing "brood sacs"

 crammed into your eye-stalks, your head now resembles a couple of fat, juicy insect